introlab/rendezvous/README.md

     $ make

-- To only build the dewarping library alone use :

-      $ make dewarping_lib

-- To clean the c++ code and its dependencies use :

-      $ make clean

-- To only clean the dewarping library alone use :

-      $ make clean_dewarping_lib

-13 - If you add dependencies run the following command to add your new dependencies to requirements.txt:
+13 - If you add dependencies from pip, you need to run the following command to add your new dependencies to requirements.txt:

     $ pip freeze > requirements.txt